apache/openwhisk/docs/mobile_sdk.md

 OpenWhisk provides a mobile SDK for iOS and watchOS 2 devices that enables mobile apps to easily fire remote triggers and invoke remote actions.
 A version for Android is currently not available; Android developers can use the OpenWhisk REST API directly.

-The mobile SDK is written in Swift 2.0 and supports iOS 9 and later releases.
+The mobile SDK is written in Swift 2.2 and supports iOS 9 and later releases.

 ## Adding the SDK to your app
-You can install the mobile SDK by using CocoaPods, or from the source directory.
+You can install the mobile SDK by using CocoaPods, Carthage, or from the source directory.

 ### Installing by using CocoaPods

 The OpenWhisk SDK for mobile is available for public distribution through CocoaPods.
-The following lines in a Podfile install the SDK for an iOS app with a watchOS 2 extension:
+Assuming CocoaPods is installed, put the following lines into a file called 'Podfile' inside the starter app project directory.

 ```
 source 'https://github.com/openwhisk/openwhisk-podspecs.git'